 When the air bubbles enter the brake lines via the master cylinder, it reduces the pressure that causes the brake to apply very softly.
 This situation immediately calls for the inspection of the valve (responsible for removing the excess air bubbles inside the system).
 Or else, the problem of vehicle stopping at a longer distance, after the brake is applied, would continue.

 The check valve is responsible for controlling the pressure inside the master cylinder.
 If this valve starts creating a problem then, it turns the soft and smooth pedal into the aggressive and hard brake pedal.
-So, whenever it gets difficult to engage the brake pedal, seek its inspection from the certified mechanic.
+So, whenever it gets difficult to engage the brake pedal, seek its inspection from a certified mechanic.

-Stalling the Engine
+3. Stalling the engine